WSP Global (TSE:WSP) Price Target Raised to C$95.00

-WSP Global (TSE:WSP) had its price objective lifted by Canaccord Genuity from C$88.00 to C$95.00 in a research note issued to investors on Monday, BayStreet.CA reports.
+WSP Global (TSE:WSP) had its price objective increased by equities researchers at Scotiabank from C$85.00 to C$95.00 in a research report issued on Wednesday, BayStreet.CA reports.
+Scotiabank’s price objective points to a potential upside of 1.12% from the company’s current price.

-Other equities analysts have also issued research reports about the stock.
-National Bank Financial boosted their target price on shares of WSP Global from C$92.00 to C$98.00 and gave the stock an outperform rating in a research report on Tuesday, January 7th.
-TD Securities boosted their target price on shares of WSP Global from C$86.00 to C$97.00 and gave the stock a buy rating in a research report on Thursday, November 7th.
-BMO Capital Markets boosted their target price on shares of WSP Global from C$76.00 to C$81.00 in a research report on Thursday, November 7th.
-Raymond James reissued an outperform rating and issued a C$90.00 price target on shares of WSP Global in a report on Wednesday, November 6th.
-Finally, CIBC increased their price objective on shares of WSP Global from C$84.00 to C$89.00 in a research note on Thursday, November 7th.
-One research analyst has rated the stock with a hold rating and six have given a buy rating to the company.
-The company has a consensus rating of Buy and an average target price of C$92.15.
+Several other research firms also recently weighed in on WSP.
+National Bank Financial increased their target price on WSP Global from C$92.00 to C$98.00 and gave the stock an “outperform” rating in a research report on Tuesday, January 7th.
+Raymond James reiterated an “outperform” rating and set a C$90.00 target price on shares of WSP Global in a research report on Wednesday, November 6th.
+Canaccord Genuity increased their target price on WSP Global from C$88.00 to C$95.00 in a research report on Monday.
+Desjardins increased their target price on WSP Global from C$81.00 to C$91.00 in a research report on Thursday, November 7th.
+Finally, BMO Capital Markets increased their target price on WSP Global from C$76.00 to C$81.00 in a research report on Thursday, November 7th.
+One analyst has rated the stock with a hold rating and six have issued a buy rating to the stock.
+The stock currently has a consensus rating of “Buy” and a consensus target price of C$92.15.

-WSP Global (TSE:WSP) last announced its earnings results on Tuesday, November 5th.
-The company reported C$0.95 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of C$1.11 by C($0.16).
-The company had revenue of C$2.22 billion for the quarter, compared to analyst estimates of C$1.72 billion.
-Equities research analysts anticipate that WSP Global will post 4.07 EPS for the current fiscal year.
+WSP Global (TSE:WSP) last released its earnings results on Tuesday, November 5th.
+The company reported C$0.95 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of C$1.11 by C($0.16).
+The company had revenue of C$2.22 billion during the quarter, compared to analysts’ expectations of C$1.72 billion.
+Equities analysts predict that WSP Global will post 4.07 EPS for the current year.

-In other news, Senior Officer David Langlois sold 2,217 shares of the stock in a transaction that occurred on Monday, November 11th.
+In other news, Senior Officer David Langlois sold 2,217 shares of the firm’s stock in a transaction dated Monday, November 11th.
 The stock was sold at an average price of C$85.68, for a total value of C$189,943.91.
-Following the completion of the transaction, the insider now directly owns 1,548 shares of the company’s stock, valued at approximately C$132,626.60.
-Also, Director Birgit Norgaard bought 1,000 shares of the company’s stock in a transaction dated Thursday, November 14th.
-The stock was bought at an average cost of C$86.10 per share, with a total value of C$86,100.00.
-Following the completion of the acquisition, the director now owns 4,000 shares in the company, valued at approximately C$344,400.
+Following the transaction, the insider now directly owns 1,548 shares in the company, valued at approximately C$132,626.60.
+Also, Director Birgit Norgaard acquired 1,000 shares of the business’s stock in a transaction dated Thursday, November 14th.
+The stock was purchased at an average price of C$86.10 per share, for a total transaction of C$86,100.00.
+Following the completion of the acquisition, the director now owns 4,000 shares in the company, valued at C$344,400.

 About WSP Global